 How the Different Types of Love Work Together

 Perhaps we do not break down the concept of love like the ancient Greek philosophers once did.
 Admittedly, it would likely be very complicated to incorporate these Greek terms into our day-to-day conversations.
-However, there are bits and pieces and truths from each one that helps to comprise our notion of love today.
+However, there are bits and pieces and truths from each one that help to comprise our notion of love today.

 One of the things you’ve probably noticed is that these types of love are not mutually exclusive.
 We don’t love in pieces.
 We love as people, in all kinds of ways.
 For example, your romantic relationship might be full of eros (sexual attraction), but to truly achieve pragma (long-lasting love), you also need ludus (playful love), philautia (self-love), and philia (affectionate love).
 A healthy friendship relies on philia (affectionate or platonic love) but also needs philautia (self-love) and some degree of support from storge (familiar love).